Division of Health Sciences and Public Service

 Prerequisites may be required for courses listed for each certificate.
 Please consult the course description section of this college catalog or see your advisor.

-Health Sciences and Public Services Technical Standards Statement
+Health Sciences and Public Service Technical Standards Statement

-All applicants accepted to programs in the Division of Health Sciences and Pubic Services must be able to meet the technical standards of the program of study for which they enroll.
+All applicants accepted to programs in the Division of Health Sciences and Public Service must be able to meet the technical standards of the program of study for which they enroll.
 Students are asked to review the standards and, for many programs, to sign a form certifying that they have read, understand, and are able to meet the standards.
 Students are to be provided the technical standards information upon selection of their program of study.
 These Technical Standards are discipline-specific essentials critical for the safe and reasonable practice within each profession.
 These standards include concrete statements of the sensory/observational skills; communication skills; motor skills; intellectual conceptual, integrative, and quantitative abilities; and behavioral/social and professionalism for normal and safe functions.
 The intent of these standards is to inform prospective students of the attributes, characteristics, and abilities essential to practice within their chosen profession.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
 The College has a moral and ethical responsibility to select, educate, and graduate competent and safe students/practitioners.
 Students are judged on their academic accomplishments, as well as on their physical and emotional capacities to meet the full requirements of the curricula and to graduate as skilled effective practitioners.
 For health programs, patient health and safety is the sole benchmark against which performance requirements, including Technical Standards, are measured.

 For programs in health science and law enforcement, all students must be able to perform the essential functions of the curriculum and meet the standards described for the program in which the student is enrolled, with or without reasonable accommodations.